 During learning rotations, children move through a variety of centers, such as exploring the sensory center, painting a picture at the easel in the art center, building with blocks, looking through books in the Book Nook, exploring and sorting objects at the light table in the science center, completing a large floor puzzle, cooperative play in the dramatic play center, working independently on a skill, or working with a teacher on a fine-motor skill lesson.
 Materials in centers are changed regularly in response to children’s need for variety and challenge as they grow and learn.

-Students participate in special classes including music, PE, art, Spanish and library one-two times each week.
+Students participate in special classes including Children's Bible class, PE, art, Spanish and Library one-two times each week.